nfcharles/clj-ais/README.md

 ## TODO
 ### lib
-- Implement more message types: 24,20
+- Implement more message types: 20
+- Optionally demultiplex output stream of decoded messages into separate files in sample decoder

 ### testing
 - More unit tests